buildspace/buildspace-projects/Solana_Core/en/Core_4/Lesson_4_Build_On_Chain_Comments.md

 }
 ```

 We'll need to refactor the `unpack` implementation a little bit.
 Since the payload for both our previous instructions (add and update) was the same, we could deserialize it before the match statement.
-Now that we've got comment with a different type of payload, we'll move the desrialization into the match statement.
+Now that we've got comment with a different type of payload, we'll move the deserialization into the match statement.
 Check it out:
 ```rs
 impl MovieInstruction {
     pub fn unpack(input: &[u8]) -> Result<Self, ProgramError> {